joelgriffith/sick-holder/README.md

         containerClassName : 'sick-holder-container'    // Change the sickholder container class name (warning, this will break styling!)
     });

+##Known Issues
+If inputs or textareas have margin metrics other than pixels, sickholders won't be placed properly.
+Since the nudging properties can be adjusted (and use pixels), only pixels shall be supported.

 ##License
 MIT.
 Just use it!